roblaing/erlang-webapp-howto/unit5/README.md

 Erlang's standard library doesn't include a Json parser, so we need to pick one of the many third-party libraries available.
 I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is easy to add as dependency because
-<a href="https://hex.pm/">https://hex.pm/</a> is the default depot for OTP applications, so we don't need extra
+<a href="https://hex.pm/">https://hex.pm/</a> is the default depot for OTP applications, meaning we don't need extra
 information on how to get them from their github or wherever homes.

 The standard library also doesn't include a way to convert the conventional way of representing time as data &mdash;